nihldev/terraform-aws-keycloak/CONTRIBUTING.md

 ### 2. Install Tools with mise

-mise will automatically install all required tools defined in `mise.TOML`:
+mise will automatically install all required tools defined in `mise.toml`:

 ```bash
 mise install